Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### MySQL

-Download the Windows (x86, 32-bit), MSI Installer v5.5.11 from [MySQL.com](http://www.mysql.com/downloads/mysql/).
+Download the Windows (x86, 32-bit), MSI Installer for the latest 5.5 version from [MySQL.com](http://www.mysql.com/downloads/mysql/).
 Click on the "No thanks, just take me to the downloads!" link at the bottom of the next web page.

 Run the Installer.
 Choose the Typical Setup Install Type.